Identity Fabric: What You Need to Know

 Together, they represent a comprehensive approach to identity and access management that is essential in managing identities at scale, ensuring compliance, and bolstering the security posture of complex IT ecosystems.

-Protecting Infrastructure with Identity Fabric Immunity
+Protecting Infrastructure with Identity Management Security

 To succinctly illustrate these aspects, consider the following table: